 A big—if not the biggest—reason consumers continue to go to the mall is that they don’t always know exactly what they’re looking for.
 The mall, then, is an opportunity to wander around in search of purchase inspiration.
 Bob didn’t know he needed a life-sized replica of a bobcat for his living room mantle, but then he took a trip to the mall and felt inspired to make it happen.

-Social shopping enables you to sell more effectively through social media.
+Simply, social shopping enables you to sell products directly through social media.

 Take Instagram, for example.
 Back in the day, an ecommerce brand couldn’t do much more than share awesome photos of their products and direct users to the link in their bio—a link to take those users to an external landing page, that is.
 In other words, marketing your ecommerce brand on Instagram involved asking users to leave the Instagram app and navigate your website.
 The vast majority of Instagram users are completely unwilling to do such a thing.

 A link like this one used to be the only way to get Instagram users to your site.